 How safe will my windscreen be after a repair?

 You might think it’s better to have a windscreen replaced to make sure your car is safe, but once a chip is repaired, the glass is just as strong and secure as before!

 How does it affect the environment?

 While Auto Windscreens does recycle 100% of glass removed from vehicles, a repair reduces the amount of waste!
-It’s therefore more economically friendly to repair a chip than a crack, just think the more chips that are repaired the less window replacements are required, which reduces the need for extra glass to be produced.
+It’s therefore more environmentally friendly to repair a chip than a crack.
+Just think the more chips that are repaired the less window replacements are required, which reduces the need for extra glass to be produced.

 If your window does need a repair, you can book a repair appointment with Auto Windscreens, our approved supplier, by visiting the Budget Insurance website or by calling us on 0330 018 3242.